 Follow the 3-2-1 rule: three copies, two different media, one off-site.
 Photos that exist in only one place are one accident away from being lost.

 Box the prints back up and store them somewhere dry, dark, and acid-free.
-In ten years a much better scanner will exist, and you’ll be glad you can re-scan a few favorites.
+In who knows how many years a much better scanner will exist, and you’ll be glad you can re-scan a few favorites.

 Family photo archives are living things.
 Every year someone digs out another shoebox, a relative emails a cache of old scans, or a parent passes down their slide collection.
 Build the workflow once — consolidation folder, backup routine, dating step, library import — and you’ll be able to absorb new arrivals in an afternoon instead of starting over.